 Who are the Proud Boys, the far-right hate group Trump told to ‘stand by’?

+Mr Trump’s refusal to condemn the Proud Boys during his chaotic first televised presidential debate with Mr Biden on 29 September at Case Western Reserve University in Cleveland, Ohio, is likely to be remembered as one of the defining moments of his disastrous one-term presidency.

-The first TV debate between Donald Trump and Joe Biden saw the president asked if he would disown far-right and white supremacist groups – and telling one group to “stand back and stand by”.
+Fox News anchor Chris Wallace, moderating the encounter, asked the president if he would disown them but Mr Trump instead them with the message: “Stand back and stand by”.

-That group was the Proud Boys, an all-male gang known for violence at public rallies and a misogynistic, racist philosophy.
-A right-wing group that sprung up after Donald Trump was elected, it has evolved from pseudo-intellectual hipster origins into a more thuggish, openly extremist group that calls for violence increasingly openly.
+The Proud Boys are an all-male gang known for violence at public rallies and a misogynistic, racist philosophy.
+A right-wing group that sprung up after Mr Trump was elected, it has evolved from pseudo-intellectual hipster origins into a more thuggish, openly extremist group that calls for violence increasingly openly.

 Mr McInnes routinely defends his inflammatory, racist, misogynistic and homophobic musings as “ironic” or as mere acts of trolling.
 However, as detailed by extremism monitors at the Southern Poverty Law Centre, he has openly associated with far-right figures and written for white supremacist publications like American Renaissance, in which he described himself as a “race realist” and railed against the left for denying innate differences between racial groups.